AswinS07/C_programming/_includes/datatypes_keywords.md

 A variable name can consist of alphabets \(both upper and lower case\), numbers and the underscore '\_' character.
 However, the name must not start with a number.

-### Difference b/w variable declaration and definition
+### 2.Difference b/w variable declaration and definition

 Variable declaration refers to the part where a variable is first declared or introduced before its first use.
 Variable definition is the part where the variable is assigned a memory location and a value.
 Most of the times, variable declaration and definition are done together.